atBeatty/lml-production-fe/projectNotes.md

 Are you error handling?
 What happens if your server is turned off - do you alert the user that their information did not save?

-What should I be prepared to answer

 What is the difference between state and props
-When do we use one over the other
+_PROPS are prop-erties of Components that can be passed in from parent relationships_ _STATE is associated with a component, and as an object carries all of mutable data the Component needs access to_ When do we use one over the other

-Props are pass properties that can be nearly any type of data.
-They allow, in particular, presentational props, very reusable.
+_Component's state can change during lifecycles of Component, props are  fixed or immutable_ _Props are pass properties that can be nearly any type of data.
+They allow, in particular, presentational props, very reusable._
+What is the difference between functional and class components _A functional component returns JSX, instead of using a render method.
+It doesn't extend Component, so it hasn't inherited what is needed to store state.
+Functional components can still receive props, but notice above that they have to explicitly be written as the argument for the function._
-What is the difference between functional and class components When should you use which
+When should you use which
+_Presentational vs need for state_

-Why do we use setState instead of just reassigning the state value Why is setState async
+Why do we use setState instead of just reassigning the state value _Hey, you need to update state to this value when you have a chance.
+We need a way to distinguish initilizing state._
+Why is setState async

-What is the virtual DOM
+_Async is helpful bc it allows for faster programming_ What is the virtual DOM
+_It's all about the rebuild_
 Is your application a SPA

 What is the difference between client-side and server-side routing